-VCCSA Voltage: Sets the voltage for the System Agent.
-Can be left on Auto for most overclocking.
+Sets the voltage for the System Agent.
+It can be left on Auto for most overclocking.

-VCCIO: May need adjustment on Sandybridge processors if using 16GB of memory or memory modules that contain ICs that represent a tough load to the memory controller.
+May need adjustment on Sandybridge processors if using 16GB of memory or memory modules that contain ICs that represent a tough load to the memory controller.
 1.05V is base, if adjusting increase in 0.025V steps and check stability at each increment.
-Maintaining a DC delta between this setting and DRAM voltage may be beneficial if using very high DRAM voltages (on Ivy Bridge, too).

-CPU PLL Voltage: For most overclocking, the minimum voltage requirements will be centred around 1.80V.
+For most overclocking, the minimum voltage requirements will be centered around 1.80V.
 If using higher processor multiplier ratios or DRAM frequencies over DDR3 2200, then a small over-voltage here can aid stability.
-Do note that the processor will become increasingly sensitive to PLL voltage changes at sub-zero temperatures and when nearing the maximum frequency the CPU is capable of.
+Don note that the processor will become increasingly sensitive to PLL voltage changes at sub-zero temperatures and when nearing the maximum frequency the CPU is capable of.

 It can be left at default values for all overclocking.
 We have not observed any relationship between this voltage rail and any other in our testing to date.

 DRAM DATA and CTRL References for all channels: